rcass/Inhabitent-1/themes/Inhabitent/README.md

 - [x] PHP integration in Wordpress core and how it translates into user experience.
 - [x] Integrating gulp toolkit with Wordpress.
 - [x] comprehending Wordpress graphical user interface and it's applications
-- [x] Understaind Wordpress themes how to to select one based on user and client expectations
+- [x] Understanding Wordpress themes how to to select one based on user and client expectations
 - [x] Wordpress plugins and their relevance to a particular website
-- [x] Better understainding of git and github VCS
+- [x] Better understanding of git and github VCS
-- [x] understaind the difference between filters and actions and hooks
+- [x] understanding the difference between filters and actions and hooks

 ## Notes 📁